Affiliated Faculty

 Kennesaw State University |

-Dr. Lateefah Id-Deen is an Assistant Professor of Mathematics Education in the Department of Elementary & Early Childhood Education at the Kennesaw State University.
+Dr. Lateefah Id-Deen is an Associate Professor of Mathematics Education in the Department of Elementary & Early Childhood Education at the Kennesaw State University.
 She earned her doctorate in Curriculum, Instruction, and Teacher Education at Michigan State University, with foci in Mathematics Education and Urban Education.
 Her research examines marginalized students’ perspectives on their experiences in mathematics classrooms, and ways to support educators in hearing and developing practice in relation to students’ expressed interests.
 Further, she investigates instructional practices that promote student-teacher relationships, affirm mathematics identities and cultivate belongingness to support students’ learning experiences in mathematics classrooms.
 Her research and teaching reflect her passion for creating equitable learning environments for historically marginalized students in mathematics classrooms.

 Tambra O. Jackson